brownLlama/lunarllama/README.md

 ```

-Once the script has finished running, exit the virtual machine and SSH back into it.
+Once the script has finished running, exit the instance and SSH back into it.

 ## Step 2: Installing Dependencies